 The Wrong Way to Exit

+Owner exit planning is a big challenge today.
 The odds of selling your company are 4 to 1 against you.
 In addition, less than 6% sell their company and are happy with the results.

-With all the exit planning these days, a good reflection would be by the early 1990's I'd been valuing and helping people sell companies for over 15 years while focusing on retirement planning.
 Emily, a tax client, called to tell me that Susan wanted to buy her well-established operations.
 I outlined the process and how I worked to maximize the price, expedite the transition, and prevent problems.
 The fee back then was a flat $3,500 for the $300,000 firm.

 She decided to have Jonathan Snail, her attorney, handle it all.
 I cautioned Emily because I had dealings with Jonathan and Susan before.
 About three months later Emily called in tears asking for help on a deal gone horribly wrong.
 Susan hadn't paid and had possession of the location and operating assets.